-The higher cost incurred by centers with collective bargaining is not so evident in Table 4 because these centers also tend to have (1) larger enrollments, (2) fewer infants, and (3) more school-age children in those centers, which tend to hold down costs.
+The higher cost incurred by centers with collective bargaining is not so evident in Table 4 because these centers also tend to have in those centers, which tend to hold down costs.
 (The similarity between this and the previous finding is not surprising, since 47 out of the 61 centers in the study sample with collective bargaining were also located in urban areas.)
-C